Toyota RAV4 Hybrid review

 Power comes from a 2.5-litre four-cylinder petrol engine, plus the aforementioned electric motor.
 Horsepower, fuel economy, CO2 emissions and acceleration figures differ very slightly between the front and four-wheel drive versions, while a CVT automatic gearbox is the only transmission available.

 It's offered in the UK in four different trim levels: Icon, Design, Excel and Dynamic (with Icon only being available in front-wheel-drive form).
-The RAV4 hasn't yet been crash-tested by Euro NCAP but it comes with class-leading standard safety equipment including traffic-sign recognition, lane-keeping assistance with steering input, adaptive cruise control and eight airbags.
-Given this, and Toyota's excellent crash safety record, we have no concerns about it faring very well in crash tests.
+The RAV4 received a five-star Euro NCAP rating and comes with class-leading standard safety equipment including traffic-sign recognition, lane-keeping assistance with steering input, adaptive cruise control and eight airbags.

 Inside, there's a decent amount of passenger and luggage room, combined with high interior trim quality.
 Although the RAV4 can't be said to be at the cutting edge of style or luxury, even compared to some rivals, it looks smart and has some great common-sense touches including rubberised grips on the inside of the door handles.